RGBKnights/Lusus/GAME.md

 * Disarm - bearer cannot make moves that take pieces
 * Enrage - bearer cannot make moves that do not take pieces
 * Phase - bearer gains the ability to move through one piece when it moves
-* Double Action
+* Double Action - The host gains the ability to play an extra Cubit from there hand each turn.
-* Spring - this piece can continue diagonal movement bouncing off other pieces and walls.
+* Spring - this piece can continue diagonal movement bouncing off other walls.
-As well another pieces can do the same, bouncing off this piece.
-* Deadspace - uses up a slot
-* Condemn - uses up 2 slots
+* Condemn - uses up the rest of the slots
 * Wrap - bearer gains the ability to wrap around the left and right sides of the board
 * Ghost - pieces around the ghost can not move
 * Immobilized - cant move at all